f-heeger/Reproducible-Science/snakemake.md

 What is it?
 -----------
 `Snakemake` is a python based workflow management system that allows for whole analysis pipelines to be automatized.
-It lets you define workflows as a set of rules, that state how to produce one or more output files from one or more input files.
+It lets you define workflows as a set of rules that state how to produce one or more output files from one or more input files.
 Dependencies between rules will be automatically inferred on execution and independent rules will be evaluated in parallel.
 If the output files for a rule are newer than the input files it will not be executed again.
 Snakemake can directly use conda or docker for reproducible software environments.

 Why should I use it?
 --------------------
 Snakemake allows to automatize data analysis.
 On the one hand this means that analysis can be quickly repeated if necessary (e.g. when new data is available).
 On the other hand automation drastically reduces the potential for human error.
-The rule based structure of Snakemake enforces a modular design, that improves organization of the code and helps with re-usability of analysis steps.
+The rule-based structure of Snakemake enforces a modular design, that improves organization of the code and helps with reusability of analysis steps.
 Additionally the integration with conda allows for automatic installation of required software as well as the explicit selection and documentation of software versions, which is necessary for reproducibility.

 Installation